People don't have to choose between digital or branches - TSB is investing in both.

 Notes to editors

 Across the network there are 17 high streets with one or more spare branches on them, with an average distance of 230m between them.
-Read more on our
+Read more on our branch programme.

 TSB was created to bring more competition to British banking - to be a real challenger to the big banks and to deliver the kind of banking the people of Britain want.
 TSB only serves local customers and local businesses, to help fuel local economies, because communities thriving across Britain is a good thing for all of us.